alaguelo/sp24-cse110-lab3/standup.md

-[Project Name] Stand-Up Meeting - [Date]
+# [Project Name] Stand-Up Meeting - [Date]

-Time: [Insert Time]
+## Time: [Insert Time]
-Location: [Insert Location or Video Conference Link]
+## Location: [Insert Location or Video Conference Link]

-Attendees:
+## Attendees:

-[List of Team Members]
+## [List of Team Members]:

-Agenda:
+## Agenda:

-Brief updates from each team member.
+- Brief updates from each team member.
-Identification of any blockers or impediments.
+- Identification of any blockers or impediments.
-Coordination of tasks for the day.
+- Coordination of tasks for the day.
-Meeting Facilitator: [Insert Facilitator's Name]
+- Meeting Facilitator: [Insert Facilitator's Name]

-Stand-Up Meeting Agenda:
+## Stand-Up Meeting Agenda:

-1. Individual Updates:
+### 1. Individual Updates:

-What did you accomplish yesterday?
+- What did you accomplish yesterday?
-What will you do today?
+- What will you do today?
-Do you have any obstacles or blockers?
+- Do you have any obstacles or blockers?
-2. Team Coordination:
+### 2. Team Coordination:

-Identify any dependencies or areas where collaboration is needed.
+- Identify any dependencies or areas where collaboration is needed.
-Discuss any changes to priorities or deadlines.
+- Discuss any changes to priorities or deadlines.
-3. Addressing Blockers:
+### 3. Addressing Blockers:

-If any team member has encountered a blocker, discuss how to resolve it or escalate it for assistance.
+- If any team member has encountered a blocker, discuss how to resolve it or escalate it for assistance.
-Ensure that everyone has the support they need to make progress.
+- Ensure that everyone has the support they need to make progress.
-4. Closing:
+### 4. Closing:

-Confirm any action items or tasks assigned during the meeting.
+- Confirm any action items or tasks assigned during the meeting.
-Recap any important decisions or announcements.
+- Recap any important decisions or announcements.